SheshankM/SheshankM/README.md

 - 👋 Hi, I’m @SheshankM
-- 👀 I’m interested in WebDevelopment (Front End), Machine Learning
+- 👀 I’m interested in WebDevelopment , Machine Learning
 - 🌱 I’m currently learning ReactJS...
 - 💞️ I’m looking to collaborate on ....
 - 📫 How to reach me sheshankmanchikatla2@gmail.com